adeany/WeirdAIYankovic/README.md

 ### Melody Generator

 The melody generator uses [a RNN with Tensorflow](https://github.com/sherjilozair/char-rnn-tensorflow) for character-level language models.
 The RNN uses [this cleaned version](https://github.com/jukedeck/nottingham-dataset) of the ABC version of the Nottingham Music Database.
+The melody is converted to wav using https://github.com/leesavide/abcmidi and Timitidy.

 To generate a random ABC notation run: